music room -

 holiday songs

 For the holidays, we are posting five seasonal selections that Sills recorded in 1955 at age 26.
 The one-sided 10-inch LP was a promotional gift from the architectural firm Fordyce and Hamby.
 The LP was titled "Beverly Sills Sings Songs for Christmas 1955."
-The piano/organ accompanist is unidentified.
-To listen to these excerpts, click the play button on the music player
+The organ accompanist is Howard Kubik.
+To listen to these songs, click the play button on the music player below:

 Bonus: Here is true rarity - Sills singing after her official retirement.
 The occasion was a televised "In Performance at the White House" on Dec.
 20, 1981.
 Sills was the host for the concert featuring eight young singers from the New York City Opera.
 At the end of the program, President Ronald Reagan asked Sills to lead a round of holiday carols, acknowledging that she was officially retired from her singing career.
 Sills graciously accepted and began the caroling by singing two verses of "Jingle Bells."
 6. "Jingle Bells" |